FilipeMCruz/deus.ai-code-challenge/docs/ARCHITCTURE.md

 - infrastructure: responsible for running the http server and defining generic wrappers like:
     - logging: logs basic request info;
     - content: set the content-type header on all responses to application/json;
+    - recovery: ensures that if a panic occurs, a 500 is always returned;
 - main.go: responsible for capturing flags passed to the program, registering the handlers and starting the server.

 ![arch](arch.svg)